-- clarify the concerns, - offer reassurance about how the child will be kept safe; and - explain that what they say cannot be kept in confidence, but needs to be recorded, and then discussed urgently with a Council's safeguarding lead, for a report to be referred to SCC Single Point of Access for advice on how to manage the concern.
+- clarify the concerns. - offer reassurance about how the child will be kept safe; and - explain that what they say cannot be kept in confidence but needs to be recorded urgently and sent on the Safeguarding Champion Contact Form and if advised please refer to the Children's SPA or Adult MASH on 0300 470 9100.